Graduate Aptitude Test in Engineering: Questions and marking scheme

-The examination will consist of totally 65 questions, segregated as One-mark and Two-mark questions.
-Out of 65 questions, 10 questions will be from General Aptitude (Verbal and Numerical ability) and 55 questions will be Technical, based on the Paper chosen.
-The General Aptitude section will have 5 One-mark questions and 5 Two-mark questions, accounting for about 15% of total marks.
-The Technical section and Engineering Mathematics section will combinedly have 25 One-mark questions and 30 Two-mark questions, accounting for about 85% of total marks.
+The examination consists of a total of 65 questions, consisting of one-mark and two-mark questions.
+Out of 65 questions, 10 questions are from the General Aptitude section, testing verbal and numerical ability, and 55 questions are from the Technical section, with specifics related to the paper chosen.

+The General Aptitude section will have 5 one-mark questions and 5 two-mark questions, accounting for about 15% of total marks.
+The Technical section and the Engineering Mathematics section will have a combined total of 25 one-mark questions and 30 two-mark questions, accounting for about 85% of total marks.
 Further, all the sections may have some Multiple Choice Questions or MCQs, while remaining questions may be Multiple Select Questions or MSQs and/or Numerical Answer Type questions or NATs.
 The examination awards negative marks for wrong MCQ answers.
-Usually, 1/3rd of original marks will be deducted for wrong MCQ answers (i.e. -0.33 for wrong One-mark answers and -0.66 for wrong Two-mark answers) while there are no negative marks for MSQs and NATs.
-Also there is NO partial credit for MSQs and NATs.
+Usually, 1/3rd of original marks will be deducted for wrong MCQ answers (i.e. -0.33 for wrong one-mark answers and -0.66 for wrong two-mark answers) while there are no negative marks for MSQs and NATs.
+Also there is no partial credit for MSQs and NATs.